liatrio/openo11y.dev/docs/guidance/why-metrics-matter.md

 # Why Metrics Matter

-Software powers innovation and competitive advantage and metrics have emerged as the compass guiding software delivery teams toward success.
+Software powers innovation and competitive advantage.
+Metrics have emerged as the compass guiding software delivery teams toward success.
 They provide a roadmap to accelerated delivery, enhanced quality, and collaborative excellence.
-By leveraging the insights gleaned from these metrics, organizations can transform their software delivery processes and stay at the forefront of their industries.
+By leveraging the insights gleaned from the metrics contained within this guidance, organizations can transform their software delivery processes and stay at the forefront of their industries.

 ## Quantifiable Performance